IBM/ansible-role-infosvr-import-export/README.md

 - Installation of the `python-requests` library (eg. via `yum`)
 - Installation of the `python-lxml` library (eg. via `yum`)
-- The `{IS_HOME}/ASBServer/logs` directory of the domain tier must be write-able by the user running the role
+- The `{IS_HOME}/ASBServer/logs` directory of the domain tier must be write-able by the user running the role (as well as each of the `.log` files in that directory)

 ## Role Variables